 ‘How intensely does loneliness feed desire?
 And how much brighter does this fire burn when loneliness becomes isolation?’
 Mmm, good questions.

-Director Julián Hernández’s eerie, sexually charged 2023 Mexican drama film The Trace of Your Lips [La huella de unos labios] shows life in a pre-pandemic world and existence under an extreme lockdown, as two isolated lonely neighbours are drawn to each other during quarantine.
+Director Julián Hernández’s eerie, sexually charged 2023 Mexican drama film The Trace of Your Lips [La huella de unos labios] shows life in a pre-pandemic world and then existence under an extreme lockdown, as two isolated lonely neighbours are drawn to each other during quarantine.

 Hugo Catalán stars as gay B movie actor Román, who crosses paths with young dancer Aldo (Mauricio Rico), both of them living promiscuous lives before lockdown.
 Then an unnamed pandemic hits and the military authorities enforce an extreme city-wide lockdown.
 Román is forced to lead a claustrophobic life isolated in his apartment, while Aldo is an essential worker allowed by the authorities to come and go.